drzel/drzel.github.io/_posts/2015-01-25-yosuke_kuroki.md

 If we have an upgrading plant we can import crude oil at a low price and sell gasoline at a high price.

-In Vietname the selling price is almost fixed.
+In Vietnam the selling price is almost fixed.

 The core point of this project is avoiding import tax.

-To clarify, we are planning to construct a an upgrade pland and a refinery.
+To clarify, we are planning to construct a an upgrade plant and a refinery.

 A high rating of octane.